Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 where M_1 and M_2 are the different models that yield the respective evidences.
 The Bayes factor measures the odds of the underlying data being produced by either model, assuming both models are equally likely to be correct, though it does not measure if the model itself is a good fit to the data.

 This is essentially what we are targetting for our evaluation.
-We take 2 Models, one with a QPO kernel (hense QPO behaviour) and one with only Red Noise and compare the Bayes Facotors of the both Models to produce the data, helping us determine whether the Time Series has a QPO or not.
+We take 2 Models, one with a QPO kernel (hense QPO behaviour) and one with only Red Noise and compare the Bayes Facotrs of the both Models to produce the data, helping us determine whether the Time Series has a QPO or not.
 Also, by doing posterior sampling, if the Bayes Factor is high enough, we can get the posterior distribution for the QPO frequency and other parameters which are directly linked to the physics of these events.

 The models that we are using are Gaussian Process (GP) models which are charachterised entirely by their kernel function and mean function.
 For example,